-Employee wellness has an impact on the company as a whole, on team productivity, and job performance.
-No wonder it’s a huge trend at the moment—there are a number of projects in the works that focus on helping employees avoid burnout and care for their mental and physical wellbeing, ultimately leading to higher employee retention rates.
+Employee wellness has an impact on the company as a whole, on team productivity, and on job performance.
+No wonder it’s a huge trend at the moment—there are a number of projects in the works that focus on helping employees avoid burnout and care for their mental and physical well-being, ultimately leading to higher employee retention rates.

 So we’ll see more personalized health and wellness systems fueled by employee data.
-Platforms using gamification and wearables will continue to grow, but there is a notable shift of focus towards employee mental health.
+Platforms using gamification and wearables will continue to grow, but there is a notable shift of focus toward employee mental health.
 In the US alone, approximately one in five adults experience some form of mental disorder, and companies are starting to understand what that may mean for their overall performance.

 There are already solutions emerging to address these concerns.
-One example is Lantern, a mental health startup that helps fight anxiety and depression using digital cognitive-behavioral therapy tools and has partnered with large digital health care providers to offer programs that help people learn to manage their anxiety, stress, and body image.
+One example is Lantern, a mental health startup that helps fight anxiety and depression using digital cognitive-behavioral therapy tools and has partnered with large digital healthcare providers to offer programs that help people learn to manage their anxiety, stress, and body image.

 The example of a digital health provider, Omada app, Source: App Store

-“Organizations creating the right environment for their staff can have a positive impact on employees’ health and wellbeing, as well as their job satisfaction and productivity levels”.
+Organizations creating the right environment for their staff can have a positive impact on employees’ health and wellbeing, as well as their job satisfaction and productivity levels.

-The next thing that influences employees’ well-being is the occasional possibility of working from home which enhances personal well-being, good work-life balance and convenience in everyday issues—also practiced at Monterail.
+The next thing that influences employees’ well-being is the occasional possibility of working from home which enhances personal well-being, good work-life balance, and convenience in everyday issues—also practiced at Monterail:

-For years now companies have been using social media to bolster their reputation and image they present to both prospective and current employees.
+For years now companies have been using social media to bolster their reputation and the image they present to both prospective and current employees.
 A company’s brand and reputation have a significant impact not only on the recruitment process, but also on the organization’s bottom line, reducing cost-per-hire, and bringing in more qualified applicants.

 P.S.
 Here’s an interesting article featuring HR professionals talking about their favorite employer branding tools.

 Technology is already transforming the entire recruitment lifecycle.
 Everything’s becoming digitized, from résumés to interviews, and recruitment managers have tools at their disposal that help shape a seamless candidate experience.
 HR is increasingly becoming all about the “experience”—whether employee or candidate.
-One significant development we’re seeing in the field is the emergence of candidate experience platforms, like pathmotion: tools allowing for connections and conversations between employees and outside talent.
+One significant development we’re seeing in the field is the emergence of candidate experience platforms, like Clinch: tools allowing for connections and conversations between employees and outside talent.

-Businesses have some trouble finding qualified employees to fill their open positions, a situation which benefits the employee over the employer.
-Furthermore, it’s getting increasingly difficult to retain valuable employees, as they’re relentlessly wooed by seemingly countless benefits other companies offer.
+Businesses have some trouble finding qualified employees to fill their open positions, a situation that benefits the employee over the employer.
+Furthermore, it’s getting increasingly difficult to retain valuable employees, as they’re relentlessly wooed by the seemingly countless benefits other companies offer.

 A modern, “consumer grade” experience is nowadays increasingly expected by candidates, job seekers, and even existing employees.
 This is exactly what organizations can achieve by introducing state-of-the-art technology for talent management.
-Although the benefits offered by such systems seem to speak for themselves, most organizations continue to approach the idea with considerable skepticism and are slow to devise and adopt a talent strategy.Anna Ott HR Tech Expert and Consultant
+Although the benefits offered by such systems seem to speak for themselves, most organizations continue to approach the idea with considerable skepticism and are slow to devise and adopt a talent strategy.

-A platform like Honeypot is the example of HR tech adjusted to the modern world of recruitment.
+A platform like Honeypot is an example of HR tech adjusted to the modern world of recruitment.
 It reverses the usual, well-known flow of recruitment where candidates browse through countless offers and apply for those most attractive.
 Here, employers take the initiative more than ever before and contact specialists registered in the app with the best-fitted offer.
 Both parties obtain desired results quicker and easier which constitutes the overall candidate experience.

 One technology that is currently seeing broader adoption is, specifically chatbots.
 Of course, we’re not talking about the whole hiring process being led by a bot (not yet, at least), but a skilled recruiter would be able to significantly increase the pace of the candidate screening process with the help of AI.

 A chatbot can also either take over for or work together with augmented analytics, automation platforms at later stages, managing communications, setting up calls and meetings, asking the right questions, and moving the candidate further in the process—making it (surprisingly) more personal, because you’re not leaving the candidate to wait endlessly for your reply.

-Because remote work is one of the biggest HR trends, employee training is moving increasingly to the digital realm, a shift which also allows it to benefit from the latest HR Tech innovations using gamification, AI, and AR/VR.
+Because remote work is one of the biggest HR trends, employee training is moving increasingly to the digital realm, a shift that also allows it to benefit from the latest HR Tech innovations using gamification, AI, and AR/VR.
 Online employee training is basically a must, with the area developing toward personalized, self-paced courses that fit employees’ individual learning styles.

 Technology also presents a lot of possibilities for individualized career pathing, building multiple career path scenarios based on individual employee potential, identifying skill gaps, and reviewing job competencies.
 Examples of HR Tech tools suited for this purpose include PathSavvy or Talent Guard.

 In today’s world, everything’s about data—and the importance of data management in human resources is unquestionable, especially as teams grow.
 Tech and tools available to HR professionals today range from simple surveys and employee feedback tools to complex analytics platforms.
-Talking about advanced platforms, just have a look at Peakon.
-This world’s leading platform for measuring and improving Employee Engagement help managers crunch the data to understand what drives and engages employees.
+Talking about advanced platforms, just have a look at Workday.
+This world’s leading platform for measuring and improving Employee Engagement helps managers crunch the data to understand what drives and engages employees.

-This AI-powered Chrome extension gives instant behavioral insights on LinkedIn for prospective hires, sales prospects, and teammates.”
+This AI-powered Chrome extension gives instant behavioral insights on LinkedIn for prospective hires, sales prospects, and teammates.

 The app enables easy knowledge sharing among company members, Source: MindMatch